More Dashboards Did Not Make You More Confident

 The company misses the quarter.

 How?
 Because each function measured something real and interpreted it independently.
-Marketing measured engagement without tying it to revenue probability.
+Marketing measured engagement without linking it to revenue probability.
 Sales measured stage progression without consistent validation standards.
-CS measured activity without distinguishing between surface usage and the kind of deep adoption that predicts renewal and expansion.
+CS measured activity without distinguishing surface usage from deep adoption, which predicts renewal and expansion.